 $549 for new participants, $299 for returning coaches/facilitators

-The Life Design Catalyst Facilitator Training is $549 ($299 for previously trained coaches/facilitators), which includes Facilitator Training Guide/Manual, all materials, Writing Journal, Lunch for all four days, LDC Facilitator Shirt, Certificate of Completion, and deep reflection, conversations, and connections with like-minded souls.
-In addition, participants who complete the Training will have private access to web site with Training Manual/Materials as well as opportunities to attend monthly Zoom chats.
+The Life Design Catalyst Facilitator Training is $549 ($299 for previously trained coaches/facilitators), which includes our facilitator training guide, all materials, writing journal, lunch on all four days, LDC Facilitator t-shirt, certificate of completion, and deep reflection, conversations, and connections with like-minded souls.
+In addition, participants who complete the training will have private access to web site with training materials as well as opportunities to attend monthly Zoom chats.

-We also offer SPECIAL PRICING!
-If you are a new registrant, come with at least one other colleague/friend and we’ll reduce the $549 registration price by $50 for EACH person!
+SPECIAL OFFER FOR FIRST-TIME TRAINEES: If you are a new registrant, come with at least one other colleague/friend and we’ll reduce the registration price by $50 for EACH person!
 (Note: This discount does not apply to previously trained facilitators/coaches and the $299 rate.)
-To get this GREAT rate, you need to register no later than May 1, 2020!
-Registration fee will increase to $699 if you register after the May 1st deadline!
+To secure this special rate, please register no later than November 11, 2020.
+Registration fees will increase to $699 per person if you register after the November 11th deadline.

-The Training will be limited to 40 participants, so make sure to register right away!
+The training will be limited to 40 participants, so make sure to register right away!
 Registrations are accepted on a first come, first served basis.
 Once your registration form is submitted and full payment is made, you will receive a confirmation email.
 Space is not confirmed until full registration payment is received.
-Registration is non-refundable after May 1, 2020, but can be transferred to another individual.
+Registration is non-refundable, but can be transferred to another individual.